-If a carrier discovers that a previous rate proposal and/or reconciliation submitted to OPM is incorrect (e.g., through the discovery of an error or omission), the carrier must:
+If a carrier discovers that a previous rate proposal, reconciliation, and/or MLR Calculation submitted to OPM is incorrect (e.g., through the discovery of an error or omission), the carrier must:

-- 1) Notify OPM; and - 2) Prepare and submit to OPM amended proposals or reconciliations (including a newly executed Certificate of Accurate Pricing).
+- 1) Notify OPM; and - 2) Prepare and submit to OPM amended proposals, reconciliations, or MLR Calculation (including a newly executed Certificate of Accurate Pricing).

-Note: The above policy does not apply to proposals and/or reconciliations that have already been or are currently in the process of being audited by OIG's audit staff or audits that have been resolved by OPM's Federal Employee Insurance Operations (FEIO).
+Note: The above policy does not apply to proposals, reconciliations, and/or MLR Calculations that have already been or are currently in the process of being audited by OIG's audit staff or audits that have been resolved by OPM's Federal Employee Insurance Operations (FEIO).